deta/cloud-docs/docs/home.md

 ### Deta Micros

-Deta Micros(ervers) are a leightweight but scalable cloud runtime tied to an HTTP endpoint.
+Deta Micros(ervers) are a lightweight but scalable cloud runtime tied to an HTTP endpoint.
 Currently Node.js and Python Micros are supported.

 - [About Deta Micros](micros/about.md): General Information about Micros.
 - [Getting Started with Micros](micros/getting_started.md): Get your first Micro live.